Neighborhoods

-Uptown is divided into Four different sections also known as “Wards”.
+Uptown Charlotte real estate is divided into Four different sections also known as “Wards”.

 FIRST WARD (North East Corner)

 Additions such as Imaginon, and the restoration of the Carolina Theater anchor the arts firmly in the First Ward.
-The continued construction of the new UNCC uptown campus, First Ward Elementary and Trinity Episcopal School bring a rich, learning Mecca to this wonderful neighborhood.
-Past and present meld seamlessly in the First Ward, with endless future possibilities rising high.
+The newly constructed UNCC uptown campus, First Ward Elementary and Trinity Episcopal School bring a rich, learning Mecca to this wonderful neighborhood.
+Past and present meld seamlessly in First Ward, with endless possibilities rising high in the future.

 SECOND WARD (South East Corner)